-Project farmers will interact with and taste garlic and discuss project findings at three winter meetings.
-Other farmers/buyers will interact with varieties and learn about results through booths, tastings, presentations and workshops: A report including photos/descriptions of high performing varieties and an article on the diagnosis and management of diseases and other problems will be published to oregonvegetables.com.
-An article describing best-performing varieties will be published through eOrganic (http://articles.extension.org/organic_production) for a broader audience.
+Project farmers will interact with and taste garlic and discuss project findings at winter meetings.
+Other farmers/buyers will interact with varieties and learn about results through booths, tastings, presentations and workshops, and an article describing garlic varieties.

 We anticipate that farmers will increase their understanding of garlic varieties and their uses, markets and performance, as well as their knowledge of garlic problems and their management.
 They will adopt new garlic cultivars to improve performance and/or add uses/markets.